modiimedia/arri/specifications/arri_type_definition.md

 #### Strict Mode

 By default, **properties / optionalProperties** will accept inputs with "extra" properties not mentioned explicitly in the schema.
-If you need to reject inputs that have any properties not mentioned explicitly in the schema you can use **"strict": true**.
+If you need to reject inputs that have any properties not mentioned explicitly in the schema you can use **"isStrict": true**.
 For example:

 ```json
 {